hukaixuan2017/doc-user/content/avatar/personal-preferences.rst

    Change Password Widget

 Current password
-   Type your current password for security reasons, if you van to change it.
+   Type your current password for security reasons, if you want to change it.

 New password
    Type your new password here.